pine939/pine939.github.io/_posts/2021-06-23-coursera_cpp_1.md

 * we have encapsulated the Cube class into the uiuc namespace.
 * add curly brace, and we're going to do that inside of both header and the cpp file.

+### Quiz

+* A class can consist of multiple member data variables of different types, but each type must be specified when the class is defined.
+* Even if the functions are declared in the class and implemented in a separate .cpp file, they are still part of the class.
+* Namespaces allow different libraries to use the same label for a class or variable because they can each define a unique namespace to differentiate them when they are used together in a program.

+### Challenge

+* skip